sksamuel/avro4s/README.md

       println(boas.toString("UTF-8"))
 ```

-## JSON DeSerialisation
+## JSON DeSerializing
-  You can now de-serialise json using the AvroJsonInputStream
+  You can now de-serialize json using the AvroJsonInputStream
    Simply
 ```scala
       val json = "{\"name\":\"ennio morricone\",\"birthplace\":\"rome\",\"compositions\":[\"legend of 1900\",\"ecstasy of gold\"]}"